Home

 Burkhard was a yeoman by trade, owning a farm in Rockland Township.
 The township was created in 1758 out of Oley Township.
 Tax records of Northampton County in 1786 show Burkhard, spelled "Borgert Meinert," with the occupation of blacksmith.
 He owned 11 acres of land, one horse and two hed of cattle.

-They had their children baptized at the Mertz Church in Dryville, Rockland Township.
-They also were sponsors for other relatives and friends baptized in the church, such as for Catharine Bäyer, baptized in June 1819 and the daughter of Wilhelm Bayer and Susanna Kronrath; and in January 1822 for Jakub Christmann, son of Johann Christmann.
+They were active members of, and had their children baptized at, the Mertz Church in Dryville, Rockland Township.
+Burkhard and Elizabeth were recorded as "communicants" in the church in June 1811.
+They also were sponsors for other relatives and friends baptized in the church, such as Catharine Bäyer, baptized in June 1819 and the daughter of Wilhelm Bayer and Susanna Kronrath; and in January 1822 for Jakub Christmann, son of Johann Christmann.

-Burkhard and Elizabeth had eight known children -- Daniel Meinder, Jonathan Meinder, Maria Schroder, Salome Lease, Maria Magdalena "Lena" Reider, Benjamin Meinder, Anna Matilda Buchert and Lydia Meinder.
+Burkhard and Elizabeth had eight known children -- Daniel Meinder, Jonathan Meinder, Maria Schröder, Salome Lies, Maria Magdalena "Lena" Reider, Benjamin Meinder, Anna Matilda Buchert and Lydia Meinder.

-In his will, penned in the German language and signed Oct.
+In his will, penned and signed in the German language and dated Oct.
 21, 1822, Burkhard wrote:

 As the weaknesses come closer and the strength diminishes even though my mental powers are still strong and well for which mercy be praise and thanks to that God who has guided me since my youth.
 And if it pleases the Lord to stand by me with his goodwill and mercy in this earthly vale then honor be to Him alone.
 With this I have deliberately and in good conscience ordered, this, my last will and testament, and I wish that such will be honored and followed by my heirs and successors after my death.